panique/phpstorm-theme-github-remixed/README.md

 #phpstorm-theme-github-remixed

-Get GitHub's syntax highlighting / colors and fonts within PHPStorm.
+Get GitHub's syntax highlighting / color scheme and fonts within PHPStorm.
 In this theme I tried to be as close as possible on the original GitHub PHP colours, but switched the red comments (seriously GitHub, RED? :)) to a decent grey.
-The theme contains also basic colours for JS, HTML, CSS etc.
+The theme contains also basic colours for JS, HTML, CSS etc. and uses - exactly like GitHub - the `Consolas` font which is installed by default on Windows systems and can be downloaded for free for Mac OS and Linux.
 This is an experimental repo, not sure if this looks like it should look everywhere on every platform.

 ![Screenshot](screenshot.png)